 Goals of an Intervention

-An intervention is a meeting where family and friends have a calm and open conversation with their loved one about his substance misuse and ask him to accept treatment.
+An intervention is a meeting where family and friends have a calm and open conversation with their loved one about their substance misuse and ask them to accept treatment.

 Interventions try to achieve results like: